The environmental impact of air transport

 At high altitude, air transport also contributes to climate change through nitrogen oxides, water vapour and contrails.
 There is still great uncertainty about how this impacts the climate, but Swedavia has initiated a study on this topic directed by IVL Swedish Environmental Research Institute and funded by the Swedish Transport Administration.
-The UN Intergovernmental Panel on Climate Change estimates that air transport accounts for about four-five per cent of the total manmade climate impact
+The UN Intergovernmental Panel on Climate Change estimates that air transport accounts for about two per cent of the total manmade climate impact.

 In Sweden, air transport accounts for four to five percent of total carbon dioxide emissions.
 The transport sector as a whole is responsible for about one third of Swedish carbon dioxide emissions.